singhhitendra337/linux_the_final_boss/Day_13/notes_and_exercises.md

 # Day 13: Process Management & Scheduling (cron, at, anacron)

+## Learning Objectives
+By the end of Day 13, you will:
+- Master cron for recurring task scheduling
+- Use at for one-time job scheduling
+- Understand anacron for periodic tasks
+- Troubleshoot scheduled jobs
+- Implement automated system maintenance

+**Estimated Time:** 3-4 hours

 ## Notes
 - **Why Scheduling Matters:**
   - Automates repetitive tasks, backups, monitoring, and maintenance.